woman suffering morning sickness misery

 Morning Sickness WILL End

-So for all the women who are experiencing debilitating morning sickness, all I can say is that you are not alone and that it will eventually pass (even if it’s not until the end of a pregnancy).
 When it’s happening, it feels like years have passed and that you can’t possibly stand one minute more of it.
-But there is an end in sight and hopefully the horror of those first few months of pregnancy will be forgotten one day!
+But there is an end in sight and hopefully, the horror of those first few months of pregnancy will be forgotten one day!

 And women who are struggling with morning sickness, however it presents itself, need support and empathy.
-So if in the throes of morning sickness and you need to vent or have a space to be heard, please leave a comment below!
+So if in the throes of morning sickness and need to vent or have a space to be heard, please leave a comment below!

 Leave a Reply